Innovate-Future-Foundation/ansible-role/README.md

 - **`files/`**: Includes static files required for configuration.
 - **`handlers/`**: Contains handlers triggered by task notifications, such as restarting services.
 - **`meta/`**: Defines metadata about the role, such as dependencies.
+- **`tasks/`**: This directory is the heart of the Ansible role, containing the primary logic that defines the sequence of actions to be executed.
+It typically includes a main.yml file, which serves as the entry point for task execution.
+Tasks in this directory can perform a variety of operations, such as installing packages, configuring services, managing files, and more.
 - **`templates/`**: Stores Jinja2 templates for dynamic file generation.
 - **`tests/`**: Includes test playbooks for validating the role.
 - **`vars/`**: Contains role-specific variables.